Program and Course Search

 Program Outcomes

-1. Explain terms, concepts and theories relevant to Canadian business
+1. Explain terms, concepts and theories of the discipline(s)

-2. Demonstrate developing critical and creative thinking skills
+7. Demonstrate developing critical, creative thinking and problem-solving skills

 Additional Requirements